Menieleven/LITA-PROJECT-2/README.md

 Exploratory Data Analysis (EDA) involves investigating and summarizing datasets to discover patterns, trends, relationships, and anomalies, often before applying more complex statistical models.
 EDA involves graphical and statistical techniques, helping analysts understand the data's underlying structure, spot errors, and gain insights that inform decision-making and further analysis.

+Pivot tables: Pivot Tables in Excel is an essential part of Exploratory Data Analysis (EDA).
+Pivot tables help to quickly summarize, analyze, and explore large datasets by organizing and aggregating data in a flexible way, which is key to understanding trends, relationships, and patterns in the data.

 ## STAGE 1: WORKING WITH DATA ON MICROSOFT EXCEL
 At the initial stage of the project, we downloaded the file from CANVAS LMS